jingxu002/pfdsha/README.md

 # pfdsha
-probabilistic fault displacement seismic hazard analysis, code in Matlab
+probabilistic fault displacement seismic hazard analysis, code in Matlab.
 rdfault: read fault trace and seismicity of every segments, the structure of input file is as follows: number of faults number of segments of every fault